 What Is Cash Flow In Real Estate

-Cash flow in real estate refers to the net income an investor earns from a property after deducting all operating expenses and debt obligations.
-It is the actual cash that remains in hand at the end of a defined period—typically monthly or annually—and represents the investor’s profit after the property has essentially paid for itself.
-In simple terms, it is the difference between the income a property generates and the costs required to keep it running.
+Cash flow in real estate is the net income you earn from a property after deducting all operating expenses and debt obligations.
+It is the actual cash left in your hands at the end of a defined period, typically monthly or annually, and it reflects your profit after the property has essentially paid for itself.
+Put simply, it is what remains when you subtract everything the property costs from everything it earns.

-More than just a financial figure, cash flow serves as a barometer of investment health.
-Positive cash flow indicates that the property is generating surplus income beyond its costs, while negative cash flow suggests that the investor is subsidizing the property’s operation—an unsustainable scenario over time.
-For this reason, cash flow is not merely an output of good investment decisions; it is the lens through which many investors evaluate deals before making them.
+But cash flow is more than just a financial figure.
+Think of it as a barometer of investment health.
+Positive cash flow tells you the property is generating surplus income beyond its costs.
+Negative cash flow tells you the opposite, that you are subsidizing the property’s operation out of your own pocket, which is an unsustainable position over time.
+For this reason, cash flow is not just an output of good decisions.
+It is the lens through which smart investors evaluate deals before committing to them.

 - Property taxes